DCC Diagnostic Tools

 A logic analyzer is a device that connects to the Command Station signal pins and to a computer via a USB connection and uses software to capture the DCC waveform for a set period of time.
 The software can also decode the packets and display them along with the waveform.
 The display looks similar that what would appear on an oscilloscope.
 Since it captures the waveform, it can let you see details about the signal that may be causing issues like irregular pulses.

 Well it isn’t quite a turnkey solution, but it’s close.
 You need this shield and an Arduino Uno or Mega and then to download our free DCCInspector-EX file and upload it to your microcontroller with the Arduino IDE.
 This is really a well-designed board.
 It is not only a packet sniffer, but can also be used as a decoder with different software.
 It has a wealth of configuration options and can even deliver ACK pulses if you use it as a programmable mobile decoder.

 It costs about $30 US.

-And since it is a shield, you just stick it on top of an Uno or Mega, upload a sketch, connect two jumpers to your track, connect the Arduino to your laptop USB and open your serial monitor and you are done.
+And since it is a shield, you just stick it on top of an Uno or Mega, upload EX-DCCInspector, connect two jumpers to your track, connect the Arduino to your laptop USB and open your serial monitor and you are done.

 * Wiring and more info goes here *

-Now things get fun.
+Now things get fun!
 A DCC sniffer is a very simple device that contains only 2 or 3 simple sections.
 Tinkerers and Engineers will have no trouble cobbling one together or buying a board and soldering on a few parts.
 You don’t even need anything other than an Arduino or an ESP8266 or ESP32 if you connect to the signal pin of the EX‑CommandStation instead of to the track.

 Power From Track This part is optional.
 You can use the USB cable connected to your computer to power everything.
-If you want the sniffer to be self-contained, for example if you attach a display to see the data or use WiFi to connect to the sniffer from a phone or another computer, then you can power the sniffer from the track.
+If you want the sniffer to be self-contained, for example if you attach a display to see the data or use WiFi to connect to the sniffer from a phone or another computer, then you can power the sniffer from the track OR from batteries.

-Microcontroller Decoder This is usually an Arduino of some kind or a WiFi Capable board like an ESP8266 with a DCC Decoder sketch.
+Microcontroller Decoder This is usually an Arduino of some kind or a WiFi Capable board like an ESP8266 with the DCCInspector-EX sketch.

-Connect directly to the PWM output pin of the Arduino¶
+Connect directly to the Signal output (enable pin) of the Arduino CS

 With this option, you can connect to anywhere on your track.
 Wiring can be temporary with alligator clips.
-In order to connect directly to the track, we need something that can isolate the track voltage, rectify the DCC signal so we just get the positive (or negative) going pulses, and level shift the track voltage to a safe 5 Volts to connect to an Arduino.
-It turns out a diode, a resitor and an optoisolator (aka optocoupler) are all you need for the job!
+In order to connect directly to the track, we need something that can isolate the track voltage from your sniffer, rectify the DCC signal so we just get the positive (or negative) going pulses, and level shift the track voltage to a safe 5 Volts to connect to an Arduino.
+It turns out a diode, a resistor and an optoisolator (aka optocoupler) are all you need for the job!
 However, to do it right, we do recommend a few other components.

 The above is actually a simple circuit to build.
-To make it easy, Geoff has provided the CAD files that you can download, unzip, and then send the board file to one of many fabricators (like Oshpark) and have the make boards for you.
+To make it easy, Geoff has provided the CAD files that you can download, unzip, and then send the board file to one of many fabricators (like OSH Park) and have them make boards for you.
 DCC-EX may be selling these, so keep checking back.
 Here is what the boards look like:

 All you need to create your DCC Sniffer is to solder up this board and connect it to an Arduino.
-You can wire it to an Uno or Mega, but we like to use an Arduino Nano because you can connect them both on another board or mount them in a case.
-The Nano is powered from the USB connection to your computer running a serial monitor, and it, in turn, can send that power to the DCC Interface Board.
+You can wire it to an Uno or Mega, but we like to use an Arduino Nano or ESP32 because you can connect the microcontroller and interface both on another carrier board or mount them in a case.
+The Nano and ESP32 are powered from the USB connection to your computer running a serial monitor, and it, in turn, can send that power to the DCC Interface Board.